 Many times, astrologers will have policies listed somewhere (usually on their website or blog) of how to proceed with your astrology reading, what to expect, what rules they may have, their cancellation and refund policy, like an FAQ.
 This can answer a lot of questions you may have.
 If they don’t have policies/rules/FAQ’s available, you can ask them what they are.

 6. Ask them what their policy is on followup questions, if it’s not outlined in their policies.

 Tip: Make sure you ask your followup questions quickly after your reading.
-I usually recommend no more than one week for myself.
-I’m super forgetful and won’t remember anything from a reading after about a week (plus I’ve usually done several more readings in that span).
+I usually recommended no more than one week for myself.
+I’m super forgetful and won’t remember anything from a reading after about a week (plus I’d usually done several more readings in that span).
 Others may have a better memory than I, but it’s still polite to not wait too long (I'd say a max of 2 weeks).

 7. If the astrologer you want is not available to book an astrology reading, don’t badger them into giving you one.

 A lot of people do this one, but trying to guilt someone into giving you an astrology reading, or contacting someone constantly, or trying to trick them into it isn’t going to do you any favors.
 There are thousands of astrologers out there, so if the person you want isn’t available, don’t badger in desperation.
 Pick one of two options: